tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 Do not forget to save your work with `ctrl + o`.

-_Note: all variables are preceded by a `$`.
+&#x1F4A1; TIP! _all variables are preceded by a `$`.
 Avoid creating variables named 1, 2, etc because they could interfere with arguments read in from the command line._

 ---